-The plant is known by two scientific names, Ficus Lyrata (FY-kus ly-RAY-tuh) and Ficus Pandurata (FY-kus pand-yoor-RAY-tuh).
+The deciduous shrub is known by two scientific names, Ficus Lyrata (FY-kus ly-RAY-tuh) and Ficus Pandurata (FY-kus pand-yoor-RAY-tuh).

 Its rounded leaves can grow up to 12” inches long and have the ability to retain water for longer periods of time than many similar plants.

-Unfortunately, this easy-to-care-for plant isn’t immune to pests, and getting rid of mealybugs on the Fiddle Leaf fig are one of the worst.
+Unfortunately, this easy-to-care-for plant isn’t immune to pests, and getting rid of mealybugs on the Fiddle Leaf fig is one of the worst.

 Fiddle Leaf Fig And Mealybugs